Ranjit-Saha/agri-sentry-core/day02-coordinate-systems/README.md

-# 🌍 GeoAI Journey: Day 2 — CRS Mastery & PostGIS Integration
+# 🛰️Agri-Sentry Phase 2: — CRS Architecture & PostGIS Setup

 ---
-Welcome to **Day 2** of the GeoAI intensive.
+**Phase 2** establishes the core spatial mathematics and sets up the primary database engine.
 Today, we move from "What is on the ground" <br> (NDVI) to "Where exactly is it?"
 (Precision Location).
 We solve the "flat earth" math problem <br>
 and set up our primary spatial engine: **PostGIS.**